cockroachdb/docs/v2.0/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v2.0/decommission-multiple6.png' | relative_url }}" alt="Decommission multiple nodes" style="border:1px solid #eee;max-width:100%" /></div>

 <span class="version-tag">New in v2.0:</span> In about 5 minutes, you'll see the node move to the **Decommissioned Nodes** list, and the node will no longer appear in timeseries graphs unless you are viewing a time range during which the node was live.
-It will, however, never disappear from the **Decommissioned Nodes** list.
+However, it will never disappear from the **Decommissioned Nodes** list.

 <div style="text-align: center;"><img src="{{ 'images/v2.0/decommission-multiple7.png' | relative_url }}" alt="Decommission multiple nodes" style="border:1px solid #eee;max-width:100%" /></div>